 Mostly kids and adults between ages 12 to 30 will have acne at some point.
 Acne in children often begins in puberty.
 But it can happen at any age.
-We have to understand first What is Acne?
+We have to understand first What is Acne and causes for acne?

 - Acne is a disorder of the hair follicles and sebaceous glands.
 It is a condition where hair follicles become clogged with oil and dead skin cells.
-Acne occurs when pores of your skin become blocked with oil, dead skin, or bacteria.
-It causes pimples, blackheads or whiteheads.
-It can be found almost anywhere on your body.
+There are many causes for acne, it occurs when pores of your skin become blocked with oil, dead skin, or bacteria.
+It causes pimples, blackheads or whiteheads. acne can be found almost anywhere on your body.
 Acne in children mostly develop on face, back, neck, chest and shoulders.
 It is most common among teenagers, though it affects people of all ages.
 Researchers determine that heredity plays a role in the ability of follicles becoming acne resistant in teenage years.
 Risk of having acne is higher if parents had it in their teens.

-Acne in Babies: Newborn baby acne is a common condition which appears within the first few months of birth.
-It develops because of hormones that pass from the mother to the baby during pregnancy.
+Newborn baby acne is a common condition which appears within the first few months of birth.
+Causes for acne in babies is the hormones that pass from the mother to the baby during pregnancy.
 Though new born baby acne is harmless and goes away on its own without any kind of treatment.

-Acne in Adults: Adult acne is not much different from teen acne.
+Adult acne is not much different from teen acne.
 It usually occurs after 25 years of age.
-There can be many reasons behind this sudden change including unhealthy diet- junk foods, deep fried eatables (how does sugar cause acne?), heavy make-up (which clogs the pores of the skin), hormonal imbalance (which enables production of excess sebum), release of stress hormones, bacterial infection and inflammation (what are some anti-inflammatory foods?).
+There can be many causes for acne behind this sudden change including unhealthy diet- junk foods, deep fried eatables (how does sugar cause acne?), heavy make-up (which clogs the pores of the skin), hormonal imbalance (which enables production of excess sebum), release of stress hormones, bacterial infection and inflammation (what are some anti-inflammatory foods?).
 Applying a layer of cinnamon powder mixed with honey can help with treating the scars.
 Potato juice mixed with lemon juice also works similarly.

 Studies suggest that following a healthy diet can help to cure acne in children.
 Foods rich in complex carbohydrates, zinc, vitamin A and E, omega-3 fatty acids, antioxidants are effective in reducing pimples on children’s face.